On conditional moments of high-dimensional random vectors given lower-dimensional projections: Introduction

 \subsection{Outline of results}

 Consider a random $d$-vector $Z$ that has a Lebesgue density, and that is centered and standardized so that $\E Z = 0$ and $\E Z Z' = I_d$.
 And take a $d\times p$ matrix $B$ with orthonormal columns.
-[While we do rule out degenerate distributions, the requirement that $Z$ is centered and standardized, and the requirement that the columns of $B$ are orthonormal, are inconsequential; cf. Remark~\ref{inconsequential}.]
+[While we do rule out degenerate distributions, the requirement that $Z$ is centered and standardized, and the requirement that the columns of $B$ are orthonormal, are inconsequential; cf. Remark~\ref{inconsequential} as well as Section~\ref{sec:cov}.]
 Our objective is to show that the conditional mean and the conditional variance of $Z$ given $B'Z$ are close to what they would be if $Z$ were Gaussian.
+In the following, we use the notation $\|\cdot\|$ to denote the Euclidean norm of vectors and the spectral norm of matrices; the meaning of $\|\cdot\|$ will always be clear from the context.

 Instead of the conditional mean and variance, it will be convenient to focus on the first two conditional moments, i.e., on $\E[Z \|B'Z]$ and on $\E[Z Z'\|B'Z]$.
 If both the expressions